+Borrowings Collateral Interest Rate Maturity 2013 2012

+Servicing:

-Borrowings Collateral Interest Rate Maturity 2013 2012 Servicing: Financing liability - MSRs pledged MSRs (1) (1) \$ 651,060 \$ 303,705 Financing liability - MSRs pledged MSRs (2) (2) 2,603 651,060 306,308 Lending: Financing liability - MSRs pledged MSRs (2) (2) 17,593 - HMBS-related borrowings (3) Loans held for investment 1ML + 220 bps (3) 615,576 633,169 \$ 1,284,229 \$ 306,308
+Financing liability - MSRs pledged MSRs (1) (1) \$ 633,804 \$ 303,705

+Financing liability - MSRs pledged MSRs (2) (2) 2,603

+633,804 306,308

+Lending:

+Financing liability - MSRs pledged MSRs (2) (2) 17,593

+Loans held for 1ML + 220

+HMBS-related borrowings (3) investment bps (3) 615,576

+633,169

+\$ 1,266,973 \$ 306,308

-(1) The HLSS Transaction financing liabilities have no contractual maturity but are amortized over the estimated life of the transferred Rights to MSRs using the interest method with the servicing income that is remitted to HLSS representing payments of principal and interest.
+- (1) The HLSS Transaction financing liabilities have no contractual maturity but are amortized over the estimated life of the transferred Rights to MSRs using the interest method with the servicing income that is remitted to HLSS representing payments of principal and interest.
 For purposes of applying the interest method, the balance of the liability is reduced each month based on the change in the present value of the estimated future cash flows underlying the related MSRs.
-See Note 4 - Sales of Advances and MSRs for additional information regarding the HLSS Transactions.

-(2) The financing liability is being amortized using the interest method with the servicing income that is remitted to the purchaser representing payments of principal and interest.

-(3) Represents amounts due to the holders of beneficial interests in Ginnie Mae guaranteed HMBS.
+See Note 4 Sales of Advances and MSRs for additional information regarding the HLSS Transactions.
+As discussed in Note 1A Restatement and Revision of Previously Issued Consolidated Financial Statements, we are restating our previously issued audited Consolidated Financial Statements as of December 31, 2013 and for the year then ended to correct an error in applying the interest method to financing liabilities in connection with Rights to MSRs sold to HLSS.
+The balance of the HLSS Transaction financing liabilities at December 31, 2013 has been restated. - (2) The financing liability is being amortized using the interest method with the servicing income that is remitted to the purchaser representing payments of principal and interest. - (3) Represents amounts due to the holders of beneficial interests in Ginnie Mae guaranteed HMBS.
 The beneficial interests have no maturity dates, and the borrowings mature as the related loans are repaid.
-See Note 2 - Securitizations and Variable Interest Entities for additional information.
+See Note 2 Securitizations and Variable Interest Entities for additional information.